 Scotland and Northern Ireland – Single Transferable Vote

-The Single Transferable Vote (STV) is the proportional system used to elect Scottish local councils, and the Northern Irish Assembly and councils.
+The Single Transferable Vote (STV) is the proportional system used to elect Scottish local councils, and the Northern Ireland Assembly and councils.

 The Single Transferable Vote gives voters maximum choice on who to vote for.
 Each elector has one vote.
 Voters number candidates in order of preference, with a number 1 for their favourite – they can rank all candidates or just vote for their preferred candidate.